WECK: Sale to Radio One Buffalo

 Roger Christian, who had spent 43 years at the station on FM 102.5 from 1976 to 2019), was hired shortly after his departure from that station; Christian was hired as a weekend and fill-in personality.
 Christian was named morning host in October 2019, later moving to middays after Summers, Moore and Neaverth were removed in coronavirus-related cost reduction measures that eventually were made permanent.
+It would be Moore's last job before he died in December 2025, age 90.

 In early March 2020, the FCC granted the purchase of translator W262CM from Cumulus Media for $50,000.
 The sale closed March 11, 2020.
 The FCC also granted this translator to be moved from Buffalo to suburban Lancaster at 250 watts.
 The translator changed frequencies from 100.3 to 100.1 MHz and adopted the call-sign W261EB.

 Donahue announced his retirement from broadcasting in September 2023.
 Also in late 2023, WECK launched "Big WECK 2," a companion Internet radio service, initially carrying a Halloween music format, then a Christmas music format (with an interruption to cover Beatles A to Z on Black Friday), the companion station shifted to a progressive format of lesser-known oldies programmed by John Piccillo after the holidays.
 Piccillo had joined WECK in April, following 28 years at WGRF.
 Big WECK 2 disappeared around April 1, 2024, with Piccillo leaving WECK in July.
 Piccillo returned to WECK in July 2025.